hivejs/docs/installation.md

 # Installation
+*First up, a warning: This is alpha software.
+Hive will probably not work for you yet.
+There are unresolved issues in some of its dependencies and you'll have to write your own auth provider if you don't want to use hive-auth-github.*

 ## Pre-requisites
 To install hive.js on your machine you'll need to have installed the following:
  * [node.js](http://nodejs.org) v4